ashiishme/covid-stats/.github/CONTRIBUTING.md

 # Guidelines

 ## General
-- The `development` branch is used for base branch.
-Please don't get confused for `master`, it's `development`.
+- The `master` branch is used for base branch.
 - Open one PR for the same feature / fix / changes.
 Please don't open multiple PR if you want to commit some small changes later.
 One PR helps to review all changes easily.

 ## Hacktoberfest 2020